Chica Sobresalto

 Maialen Gurbindo López (born 13 May 1994), known professionally as Chica Sobresalto, is a Spanish singer and songwriter.
-Founding and leading the musical project of the same name, she has released three albums: Sobresalto, Sinapsis, and Oráculo, in 2017, 2021, and 2023 respectively.
+She has released four studio albums.
 The first was self-produced and the following ones were produced by El Dromedario Records.

 Sobresalto rose to prominence when she participated in the eleventh series of Operación Triunfo in 2020, finishing in sixth place.
 She also participated in Benidorm Fest 2025 with the song "Mala feminista".